dshcheung/WDI_HK_9/04-server-applications/rails-user-passwords-lesson/readme.md

 <% end %>
 ```

-> Note: Quickly explain flash messages in context of Rails. [http://guides.rubyonrails.org/action_controller_overview.html#the-flash]()

 #### Sessions Controller

-Now to allow the user to login and out, we will need to create a sessions controller:
+Now to allow the user to login and out, we will need to create a `sessions_controller`:

 ```bash
 rails g controller sessions new create destroy
 ```

 Now we can create routes for this controller.
-In "routes.rb" you should now have:
+In `configs/routes.rb` you should now have:

 ```ruby
 root "users#index"